View on GitHub

 if err != nil {...}

-5. Proto Field Access
+5. Proto field access

-req.GetSourceBucket() // CORRECT
+req.GetSourceBucket() // Correct

-req.SourceBucket // WRONG
+req.SourceBucket // Wrong

-Integrating namedreturns into Build Process
+Integrating namedreturns

-The namedreturns linter must be integrated into your make lint target.
+Add namedreturns to your make lint target.

 lint: